konflux-ci/image-controller/README.md

 By default, if the ImageRepository resource is deleted, the repository it created in Quay will get deleted as well.

-In order to skip the deletion of the repository in Quay, the `image-controller.appstudio.redhat.com/skip-repository-deletion` annotation should be set to "true".
+In order to skip the deletion of the repository in Quay, the `build.konflux-ci.dev/skip-repository-deletion` (`image-controller.appstudio.redhat.com/skip-repository-deletion` in case of old ImageRepository API Group used) annotation should be set to "true".

 ## Konflux Component image repository